 Advise you of the disputes and develop a plan forward

 Initiate discovery to properly establish the facts of the case

 Prepare any necessary affidavits or other Motions needed to keep the matter progressing

-If a defendants fails to respond to the lawsuit once properly served, we will draft and file request for Default and Default Final Judgment
+If a defendant fails to respond to the lawsuit once properly served, we will draft and file request for Default and Default Final Judgment.

 We are always open to mediation, whether formal or informal, as a means to establish direct, productive communication toward resolution.